 “Things just dont seem to be slowing down!”

 And of course Hazells popularity on the global gay scene remains undiminished:

 “There’s been a mutual loyalty over the years.
 The gay audience has stuck by me throughout and I have been an equal constant.
 The gay audience appreciates a good voice.
 My audience isn’t exclusively gay, but I guess it’s a very high proportion, and for that I am very grateful.

 Hazell has over the last 30 years appeared at, and continues continues to perform at Gay Pride celebrations all over the world.
-2017 looks like it will be just as busy!
+2019 looks like it’s going to be equally busy.